And it goes on – cat calls from a thousand voices.

 Having said that I believe alot of these guys – yes, there’re always male – would use the same ruses in good times too.

-But let me say that I did also meet some decent, sincere folks while in Luxor (but those impressions are not as interesting as the idiots).
+But let me say that I did also meet some decent, sincere salespeople in Luxor (but those impressions are not as interesting as the idiots!).

 It was back in 1995.

-For (some) independent, solitary travelers a group tour might be the sanest option.
+For (some) solitary travelers a group tour might be the sanest option.

 Avoid walking popular tourist streets during the evening (when every jackass hustler is out and about).

 Most Luxor sales people seem to think all tourists are from the same tribe – the endless-money tribe.

 So whether you’re a Rolex-wearing 5-star dude or a scruffy backpacker, the price will always be inflated.

 Bargain.
 Accept.
 Or move on and find a honest vendor (they are here, too).